 TREAT is an air-cooled, thermal-spectrum test facility specifically designed to evaluate the response of reactor fuels and structural materials to accident conditions.
 The reactor was originally constructed to test fast-reactor fuels, but its flexible design has also enabled its use for testing of light-water-reactor fuels as well as other exotic special-purpose fuels, such as space reactors.
 TREAT has an open-core design that allows for ease of experiment instrumentation and real-time imaging of fuel motion during irradiation, which also makes TREAT an ideal platform for understanding the irradiation response of materials and fuels on a fundamental level.

-TREAT was placed on standby in 1994.
-Operations were resumed in 2018.
-TREAT will provides a valuable capability to support efforts to develop accident-tolerant fuels for light-water reactors as well as the advanced reactor fuels, both of which will allow nuclear power to remain the primary source of emission-free baseload energy in the future.
+TREAT was was placed on standby in 1994.
+TREAT was restarted in 2017 and is currently supporting experiment programs.
+TREAT provides a valuable capability to support efforts to develop accident-tolerant fuels for light-water reactors as well as the advanced reactor fuels, both of which will allow nuclear power to remain the primary source of emission-free baseload energy in the future.

-Shaped transients at intermediate powers and times (flexible power shapes with up to 60 seconds duration)
+Shaped transients at intermediate powers and times (flexible power shapes with up to several minutes duration)

 120 kW steady state operation

-Testing capability for static capsules, sodium loops, and water loops
+Testing capability for static capsules, sodium loops, water loops and hydrogen loops

 Neutron radiography facility